RohitRK1130/CompanyCountApplication/README.md

 # Company Count Application

-This repository contains the Company Count Application, a Django-based project with Celery for task management, Gunicorn as the application server, and Nginx as a reverse proxy.
+This repository contains the Company Count Application, a Django-based project with Celery for task management.

 ## Prerequisites

 1. **Python 3.12.x**: Ensure Python 3.12.x is installed on your system.
 2. **PostgreSQL**: Required for the database.
-3. **Redis**: Required as the message broker for Celery.
-4. **Nginx**: Required as the reverse proxy.

 ## Setup Instructions